Mentorships, Internships, and Educational Experiences

 School of Arts and Humanities

-The two-year School of Arts and Humanities curriculum, built around a cornerstone course entitled “Creativity and Reason,” will foster students’ gifts in Music, Visual Arts, Social Sciences, and Communication.
-The new program is oriented toward developing students’ creative talents, rhetorical skills, and social awareness in both classroom-based and “real world” contexts.
-Email Matt Fleagle with any questions.
+The two-year School of Arts and Humanities curriculum, built around a cornerstone course entitled “Creativity and Reason,” fosters students’ gifts in Music, Visual Arts, Social Sciences, and Communications.
+The program is oriented toward developing students’ creative talents, rhetorical skills, and social awareness in both classroom-based and “real world” contexts.

 School of Business and Entrepreneurship